bitcoinerlab/web/src/guides/rewind2.md

 Inscriptions use a commit+reveal chain with the payload in the reveal transaction witness.
-Fee shifting uses minimum relay fees on the vault and commit transactions and a higher-fee reveal transaction for CPFP.
+Fee shifting uses minimum relay fees on the vault and commit transactions and a higher‑fee reveal transaction for CPFP.

 The reveal transaction creates a small OP_RETURN padding output.
-The padding is just garbage data used to avoid Core's `tx-size-small` policy (non-witness size must be >= 65 bytes).
+The padding is just garbage data used to avoid Core's `tx-size-small` policy (non‑witness size must be >= 65 bytes).

 ```mermaid